Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: Unbounded continuum of solutions to parametrized fixed point problems, in Banach spaces

 By applying now \eqref{Eq_appli-carte-pdctI}, \eqref{Eq_var-to-cartesian} and \eqref{Eq_homotopy-resI} and by recalling that $\deg (H, \mathcal{O}^{\epsilon},0_{\widetilde{E}})$ is independent of $\lambda^*$, we have thus proved that for arbitrary $\lambda^* \in [\lambda_1,\lambda_2],$ $\deg(I-G(\lambda^{\ast},\cdot), \mathcal{O}_{\lambda^{\ast}},0_E)$ is also independent of $\lambda^*.$ The proof is complete. \end{proof}

-\begin{Rmk} The introduction of $\mathcal{O}^{\epsilon}$ in the proof given above is needed to work within an open bounded subset of a Banach space, here $\mathbb{R}\times E$, and thus to work within the framework of the Leray-Schauder degree\footnote{the original open subset $\mathcal{O}$ is not an open subset of a Banach space, but of the Cartesian product $[\lambda_1,\lambda_2]\times E$.}.
-The Dugundgi theorem is used to appropriately extend $F$ on $\mathcal{O}^{\epsilon}$ in order to apply the Leray-Schauder degree techniques. \end{Rmk}
+\begin{Rmk} The introduction of $\mathcal{O}^{\epsilon}$ such as defined in \eqref{EqO_eps} above was used in order to work within an open bounded subset of a Banach space, here $\mathbb{R}\times E$, and thus to work within the framework of the Leray-Schauder degree\footnote{the original open subset $\mathcal{O}$ is not an open subset of a Banach space, but of the (complete) metric space $[\lambda_1,\lambda_2]\times E$.}.
+The Dugundgi theorem is used to appropriately extend the mapping $G$ to $\mathcal{O}^{\epsilon}$ in order to apply the Leray-Schauder degree techniques. \end{Rmk}

 The last ingredient to prove Theorem \ref{THM_global_unbounded}, is the following separation lemma from point set topology (Lemma \ref{Lem_separation} below).
 A {\it separation} of a topological space $X$ is a pair of nonempty open subsets $U$ and $V$, such that $U\cap V=\emptyset$ and $U\cup V=X$.
 A space is connected if it does not admit a separation.
 Two subsets $A$ and $B$ are connected in $X$ if the exists a connected set $Y\subset X,$ such that $A\cap Y\neq \emptyset$ and $B\cap Y \neq \emptyset$.
 Two nonempty subsets $A$ and $B$ of $X$ are {\it separated} if there exists a separation $U,V$ of $X$ such that $A\subseteq U$ and $B\subseteq V.$ There exists a relationship between these concepts in the case where $X$ compact, this is summarized in the following separation lemma.